wp-plugins/brid-video-easy-publish/readme.txt

 13. Related videos screen in Brid player with a Brid latest playlist widget in the site sidebar

 == Changelog ==

+= Version 2.1.0 =

+*   Added option to disable player preview in posts or pages when embedding.
+*   Massive optimizations and design changes to the Brid playlist widget.
+*   Added more playlist options to the Brid playlist widget.
+*   Added new options to the plugin in regards to the Brid partnership program.
+*   Added shortcode support for Brid playlist widgets.

 = Version 2.0.6 =